 The second phase involves actively working through the anger, fear and grief about unwanted or abusive experiences, and the negative effects these have had on one’s life.
 The traumatized individual may also benefit from expressing grief around the experiences that were denied them – such as having an extended family, supportive social network, someone to talk to, holidays, or fun and play in childhood.

 This second stage might include therapeutic techniques such as EMDR, Brainspotting, Emotional Freedom Technique, Neurofeedback, Hypnosis or kundalini yoga to decrease the emotional intensity of traumatic memories.

 There are several kundalini yoga sets included in Beyond Addiction: The Yogic Path to Recovery that help to release the emotional charge from a traumatic event, without having to talk about the event.
 The incident is processed through the body using specific movements that improve communication between the hemispheres of the brain.

-Specific kundalini yoga sets, breathing exercises and meditations can be practiced to release anger and grief.
+Specific kundalini yoga sets, breathing exercises and meditations can be practiced to release anger, fear and grief.
 Many participants in the Beyond Addiction program have experienced tremendous relief from these long-standing difficult emotions by practicing one of these yoga sets daily for 40 days.